-Capital Subscription
+Capital Subscriptions

 The capital stock of the Bank is composed of paid-up and callable capital.
 The paid-up capital is the amount of capital payable over a period determined by the Board of Governors' resolution approving the relevant General Capital Increase.
-The Bank's callable capital is subject to payment as and when required by the Bank to meet its obligations on borrowing of funds for inclusion in its ordinary capital resources or guarantees chargeable to such resources.
-This acts as protection for holders of bonds and guarantees issued by the Bank in the unlikely event that it is not able to meet its financial obligations.
+The Bank's callable capital is subject to payment as and when required by the Bank to meet its obligations arising from borrowing of funds for inclusion in its ordinary capital resources, or guarantees chargeable to such resources.
+Thus the callable capital of the Bank acts as protection for holders of bonds or guarantees issued by the Bank, in the unlikely event that the Bank is not able to meet its financial obligations.
 There has never been a call on the callable capital of the Bank.
-A member country's payment of the first installment triggers the issuance of the shares corresponding to the entire callable capital portion, and shares representing the paid-up portion of subscriptions are issued only as and when the Bank receives the actual payments for such shares.
+A member country's payment of the first installment of a capital subscription triggers the issuance of the shares corresponding to the entire callable capital portion, and the shares representing the paid-up portion of subscriptions are issued only as and when the Bank receives the actual payments for such shares.

 Following the Board of Governors' approval of a 200 percent increase of the Bank's capital base in 2010, the authorized capital of the African Development Bank was increased to UA 67.69 billion.
 Six percent of the shares created under this Sixth General Capital Increase (GCI-VI), (UA 2.62 billion) are paid-up, while 94 percent (UA 41.12 billion) are callable.
 In accordance with the resolution governing this capital increase, the GCI-VI shares were allocated to regional and non-regional members in such proportions that, when fully subscribed, the regional group holds 60 percent of the total capital stock and the non-regional group 40 percent.
-The level of authorized capital has subsequently evolved due to the net effect of various Board resolutions and decisions aimed at admitting new members and stands at UA 66.98 billion at end December 2016.
+The level of authorized capital has subsequently evolved and stands at UA 66.98 billion at end December 2017 due to the net effect of various Board resolutions and decisions aimed at admitting new members.

-The paid-up portion of the GCI-VI subscription is payable in eight equal annual installments for non-regional members as well as regional member countries eligible to borrow from ADB, and twelve equal annual installments for Regional Member Countries eligible to borrow only from ADF.
-Some member countries have elected to pay their subscription in fewer installments, opting for an advance payment scheme, and have received a discount on their GCI-VI subscription payment accordingly.
+The paid-up portion of GCI-VI subscription is payable in eight equal annual installments for Non-Regional Member countries as well as for Regional Member Countries eligible to borrow from the ADB, and in twelve equal annual installments for Regional Member Countries eligible to borrow only from the ADF.
+Some member countries have elected to pay their subscription in fewer installments, opting for the advance payment scheme, and have received a discount on their GCI-VI subscriptions accordingly.

-As at 31 December 2016, the paid-up capital of the Bank amounted to UA 4.90 billion, with a paid-in capital (i.e. the portion of paid-up capital that has been actually paid) level of UA 4.02 billion, compared with UA 4.88 billion and UA 3.73 billion of paid-up and paid-in capital, respectively, at the end of 2015.
-The Bank's callable capital at 31 December 2016, stood at UA 60.59 billion including UA 21.79 billion from non-borrowing member countries rated A- and higher, compared with UA 60.60 billion and UA 21.65 billion, respectively, as at the end of the previous year.
+As at 31 December 2017, the paid-up portion of the capital of the Bank amounted to UA 4.98 billion, with a paid-in capital (i.e. the portion of the paid-up capital that has actually been paid) level of UA 4.27 billion, compared with UA 4.90 billion and UA 4.02 billion of paid-up and paid-in capital, respectively, at the end of 2016.
+The Bank's callable capital at 31 December 2017, stood at UA 60.52 billion including UA 21.82 billion from non-borrowing member countries rated A- and higher, compared with UA 60.59 billion and UA 21.79 billion, respectively, as at the end of the previous year.
 The evolution of the Bank's capital over the past five years is shown in Table 1.1.

-In accordance with the Bank's Share Transfer Rules, shares for which payment have become due and remain unpaid are forfeited after a prescribed period and offered for subscription to member countries within the same membership group (i.e. regional or non-regional).
+In accordance with the Bank's Share Transfer Rules, shares for which payment has become due and remains unpaid are forfeited after a prescribed period and offered for subscription to member countries within the same membership group (i.e. regional or non-regional).